 I often think about why we, humans, do certain things.
-Why some people skip school.
-Why we keep getting late for work.
-Why we cheat on our loved ones.
-Why we don’t do what we have to do.
-We continue to smoke, drink, do other stupid things even though we know that it’s not good for our health and life in general.
+Why some people skip school?
+Why we keep getting late for work?
+Why we cheat on our loved ones?
+Why we don’t do what we have to do?
+We continue to smoke, drink, do other stupid things even though we know that it’s not good for our health and life in general?

 We are proud to call ourselves the overlords of the planet Earth.
 Yet, at the same time, we spend most of our time staring at our phones and eating junk food.
-Our brain, which is the thing that makes us better than our friendly neighbors: the animals, is the same reason we often do foolish things that we later regret.
+Our brain, which is the thing that makes us better than our friendly neighbors: the animals, is also the reason we often do foolish things that we later regret.

 In theory, we live in a peaceful world.
 But there is an ongoing battle within.
 A war between our Lower and our Higher Self.

 The Higher Self

 We owe what we’ve accomplished as a race to our Higher Self.